Mahmod-Moursi/made-template-Mahmod/project/project-plan.md

 ## Script Development
 - Began developing the data pipeline script (pipeline.py) to automate the data collection and transformation process.
+- Made scripts executable using chmod +x command to ensure they can be run as entry points for the data pipeline.
+- Committed changes to Git and pushed them to the GitHub repository for review and collaboration.
+- Tested the data pipeline script locally to verify its functionality and ensure it saves the processed data in the appropriate directory.
 - Faced challenges in structuring the Datasource2 (Per Capita Greenhouse Gas Emissions) due to inconsistencies with the original data on ourworldindata.org.
 - Investigated methods to filter and preprocess the data to align with project requirements.
 - Explored potential modifications to the project question to accommodate alternative datasets or adjustments in data processing.

+## Data Refinement and Analysis Preparation
+- Updated the project question to focus on the relationship between greenhouse gas emissions and energy production.
+- Refined the selection of columns from both datasets to streamline data analysis while retaining essential information.
+- Finalized the script to filter and merge the datasets, ensuring data consistency and completeness.

+## Next Steps
+- Perform trend analysis on greenhouse gas emissions and energy production.
+- Explore relationships between energy sources and greenhouse gas emissions.
+- Investigate the impact of economic and regional factors on emissions and energy consumption.

 <!--
 ## Script Testing and Debugging
 - Tested the data pipeline script locally to ensure its functionality.